saleor/apps/apps/crm/README.md

 Tags must be an **array of strings**, for example: `["tag 1", "tag 2"]`.

-Example query that can be implemented in the storefront after the user agrees to the marketing campaigns:
+An example query that can be implemented in the storefront after the user agrees to the marketing campaigns:

 ```graphql
 mutation SetMailchimpTags($customerID: ID!) {